A Street Through Time: Indian Community Centre

 Connected to the Carlisle Memorial Church by a cloister was its Sunday School, which opened in 1889.
-Sunday schools combined academic education with moral, religious teaching so were an important way to encourage religious piety in impressionable children during the 19th and early 20th centuries.
-However, as the Troubles waged on the doorstep of the Clifton Street churches, Protestant congregations increasingly moved away from their inner-city homes to the comparative safety of the suburbs.
+Sunday schools combined academic education with moral, religious teaching and so were seen as an important way to encourage religious devoutness in children during the 19th and 20th centuries.
+As the congregation of the church grew, a Sunday School seemed like a necessary and inevitable step to accommodate the congregation.
+However, the Troubles caused a profound shift in religious and living habits, which ultimately left many churches, including St Enoch’s and Duncairn Presbyterian unsustainable.
+With the Troubles on the doorstep of the Clifton Street churches, congregations increasingly moved away from their inner-city homes to the comparative safety of the suburbs.
 As attendance to the Carlisle Memorial Church declined, so too did the community’s involvement with the Sunday school.

 Following the School’s closure, the building was put on the market in 1979.
-Its buyers, representatives of the Indian Community, was unconventional for the area.
-Multi-ethnic immigration in Northern Ireland was, at this time, distinctively small compared to its diverse neighbour England.
+Its buyers, representatives of the Indian Community, were relative newcomers to an area that had previously been dominated by Christian places of worship.
+Multi-ethnic immigration in Northern Ireland was, at this time, distinctively small compared to its immediate neighbours.
 The earliest wave of Indian migration arrived in Northern Ireland in the 1930s, mainly from the Punjab region.[1]
 This trend of Punjabi migration continued until the brink of the Troubles, where sectarian violence dissuaded further migrating communities.
-During this time, the small Indian community met in eachother’s homes to engage in activities central to their culture, such as Indian dance classes.
+During this time, the small Indian community met in each other’s homes to engage in activities central to their culture, such as Indian dance classes.
 On celebratory days, larger premises were rented to accommodate them, for example in 1965 Diwali celebrations were held in the Presbyterian community centre in College Park gardens.[2]
 The Indian diaspora at this time had no solid infrastructure in what was an overwhelmingly ethnically white city.

 The Carlisle Memorial Church Sunday School opened as the Indian Community Centre in January 1981, as a permanent solution to their transient existence in Belfast.
-The opening was attended by India’s High Commissioner, testament to the centre’s relevancy for the Indian community.
+The opening was attended by India’s High Commissioner, testament to the centre’s importance for the Indian community.
 [3]The centre’s large space proved particularly important in post-conflict Belfast as Indian families, attracted by the newfound peace, emigrated to Northern Ireland in increasing numbers.
-Importantly, this migration was not confined to those from the Punjab region as it was previously, migrants now represented a geographically and culturally diverse Indian population.
-Estimates suggest that 15,000 Indian migrants currently live in Northern Ireland, many of which arrived under high skilled migrant programmes thus gain employment in industries such as engineering and medicine.[4]
+Importantly, this migration was not confined to those from the Punjab region, with migrants now representing a geographically and culturally diverse Indian population.
+Estimates suggest that 15,000 Indian migrants live in Northern Ireland as of 2021, with many arriving under high skilled migrant programmes, and gaining employment in industries such as engineering and medicine.[4]

 [1] Coll, B., ‘Indians adapting to a complex culture’ in The Irish Times, https://www.irishtimes.com/news/indians-adapting-to-a-complex-culture-1.1215668, 29th May 2008.